Tips on How to Fix a Blocked Drain

-You may want to consider working on the drain trap, if a plunger seems not to be delivering expected outcomes.
+You may want to consider working on the drain trap, if a plunger seems not to be delivering expected outcomes this is one of many Australian plumping problems.
 Remove the drain trap and place a bucket beneath it to collect the dirty water inside.
 Get a wire coat hanger and use the hook-like end to pull out clogs from the drain.
 Wash the trap with a stiff brush, soap and hot water before replacing it.

 Add Baking Soda and Vinegar

 Add about half cup each of baking soda and vinegar to effectively dissolve fat deposits that may still be present in the drain after using a snake.
 Cover openings and allow the mixture sit for some minutes.
 Then flush out everything with slightly hot water.

 If all these steps fail to help you fix your blocked drain, you should know that you have a tougher problem on your hand.
 A professional plumber should be consulted to efficiently get rid of the blocked drain problem.
 This is because the source of the problem is probably deep in the main line.
 It is unlikely that you have the expertise to handle such problems.